Who are the Best American Reclining Sofa and Sectional Manufacturers?

 Recently Southern Comfort launched SoCozi, a line of heated massaging reclining chairs and sofas.
 This is a fast growing category for reclining furniture manufacturers.

-Flexsteel is an American manufacturer that has been producing quality mid-priced upholstered seating for more than 100 years.
+Flexsteel is an American manufacturer that has been producing mid-range upholstered seating for more than 100 years.

 Flexsteel has a long tradition of paying more attention than most comparably priced furniture manufacturers to the internal quality of its furniture.
 That tradition is being eroded.

-So far Flexsteel has resisted the temptation to reduce costs by retiring the blue steel spring, which is substantially more expensive than other types of foundations used by other manufacturers.
+So far, Flexsteel has resisted the temptation to reduce costs by retiring the blue steel spring, which is substantially more expensive than other types of foundations used by their competitors.

 Genuine and faux leathers are a substantial percentage of Flexsteel’s overall sales.